Engagement Session Guide

 “We’re not very comfortable in front of the camera.”

-The engagement session exists to remove that discomfort — not by teaching you how to pose, but by showing you how little you actually need to do.
+The goal isn't to teach you how to pose.
+It's to show you how little you actually need to do.

 This session helps: